What is a gaming router? Is it worth buying?

 On store shelves you will find some routers that are advertised as gaming routers and usually cost more than others.
 What are these and is it worth buying?

-The hardware manufacturers have a special range of materials for gamers.
+Hardware companies have a special range of materials for gamers.
 There you will see keyboards, headphones, mice, screens, and even game motherboards and sound cards, which have focused their construction on games.
 The list of these materials does not end there.
-Most of the major router manufacturers offer "gaming routers", designed specifically for online games.
+Most of the major router manufacturers offer "gaming routers", designed specifically for online gaming.

 But what exactly does this gaming router do and how is it different from standard routers?
 In addition, do their features really matter?